Vinayaka2k/Vinayaka2k/README.md

 ---

-## Incident Copilot - Agentic Incident Triage
+## Signalsly - Agentic Incident Triage

 > PagerDuty alert in.
 Root cause + fix out.
 No human in the loop.